MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 Once you've created the required survey or multiple surveys within a project, you can perform the following actions:

-- **Copy**: Create a copy your survey in the same or another project in the same or another environment.
+- **Copy**: Create a copy your survey in the same or different project in the same environment.
-- **Move**: Move a survey to another project in the same or another environment.
+- **Move**: Move a survey to a different project in the same environment.
 - **Rename**: Rename your survey.
 - **Delete**: Delete the survey that is not required anymore.
 - **Share**: Share your survey with other people for collaboration.

 ## Copy a survey

-You can create a copy of your survey in the same or another project in the same or another environment.
-When you copy a project, surveys, customizations, satisfaction metrics, Power Automate flows, and email templates are also copied to the new project.
-The satisfaction metrics retain their mappings with the questions in the newly created survey in the new project.
-However, survey response data and satisfaction metrics data are not carried over to the new project.
-Customer Voice gives the new project the same name as the existing project and appends `- copy` to it.
-You can rename the project, if you want.
+You can create a copy of your survey in the same or a different project in the same environment.
+Customer Voice gives the new survey the same name as the existing survey and appends `Copy` to it.
+You can rename the survey, if you want.

 `image of existing and copied survey names`

+**What is copied to the new survey?**

+Survey, along with its customizations, is copied as a new survey.

+**What is not copied to the new survey?**

+The following are not copied to the new survey:

+- Satisfaction metrics and their data
+- Power Automate flows
+- Email templates
+- Survey response data

+**To copy a survey**

+1. Open the project in which a survey needs to be copied.

+2. Hover over the survey to be copied, select the ellipsis button `image`, and select **Copy**.

+    The **Copy to** screen is displayed.

+3. To copy your survey in the same project you are currently working in, select the project listed under the **Current project** section.

+4. To copy your survey to a different project, expand **All Projects**, and select a project.

+5. After selecting the project, select **Copy**.
+A notification is displayed at the top-right corner when the project is copied successfully.

 ## Move a survey

+You can move a survey to a different project in the same environment.
+This helps you move similar surveys under one project.

 ## Rename a survey